-Credit Union and NCUA – The National Credit Union Administration (NCUA) requires that all federal credit unions have a business continuity plan.
+The National Credit Union Administration (NCUA) requires that all federal credit unions have a Business Continuity Plan (BCP).
 No matter how big or small a credit union you are, make sure you are aware of the regulations used by the NCUA for audits.
-The NCUA uses key elements from the FFIEC IT Booklet as references when evaluating a business continuity plan:
+The NCUA uses key elements from the FFIEC IT Booklet as references when evaluating a credit union’s BCP.

-Risk Assessment – In this step, identify the threats to your credit union and the potential impact of each.
+In this step, identify the threats to your credit union and the potential impact of each.
 With a clear list of threats identified, prioritize them to determine which pose the biggest risks.
 Include the severity of their impact on the business and their likelihood of occurring.

 KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
-We help build, exercise, and maintain Business Continuity Plans.
-Our services and software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
-To learn more click here or check out our Services.
+From a FREE Edition to a Platinum Edition there is a Shield for everyone.
+Our software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
+To learn more about KingsBridge click here.